 Mauritania: Slavery's Last Stronghold

-The Abolition Institute was inspired by a groundbreaking CNN report “Slavery’s Last Stronghold” documenting the horrors of widespread race and descent based slavery in the West African nation of Mauritania.
-Mauritania did not criminalize slavery until 2007 and laws against the practice are not enforced.
-The respected Global Slavery Index ranked Mauritania as the nation with the largest percentage of its own people enslaved - over 155,000 people still in bondage.
+The Abolition Institute was inspired by a groundbreaking CNN report “Slavery’s Last Stronghold” documenting the horrors of race and descent based slavery in the West African nation of Mauritania.
+Mauritania did not criminalize slavery until 2007 and laws against the practice have seldom been enforced.
+Journalists, human rights advocates, United Nations officials and academic leaders have long documented the inhuman practice of slavery in Mauritania.